On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels

 \section{Introduction}

-In a broadcast channel~(BC), the transmitter sends a set of independent messages to different subsets of the $K$ receivers.
-If a message is intended to only one receiver, then it is called a private message.
-The private-message capacity region of a multi-antenna~(MIMO) BC with Gaussian noise has been characterized for more than a decade~\cite{Caire:2003, MIMOBC2006}.
+The capacity region of a multi-antenna~(MIMO) broadcast channel~(BC) with additive Gaussian noise has been characterized for more than a decade~\cite{Caire:2003, MIMOBC2006}.
 The capacity achieving scheme is essentially the dirty paper coding~(DPC)~\cite{costa1983writing} combined with the minimum mean square error~(MMSE) precoding.
 This BC capacity region can be conveniently represented with the capacity region of the dual multiple-access channel~(MAC) via the so-called MAC-BC duality~(also known as the uplink-downlink duality)~\cite{viswanath2003sum, jindal2004duality}.
 The main role of the DPC can be regarded as \emph{interference mitigation at the transmitter side}, i.e., part of the interference is pre-cancelled for a given receiver at the transmitter side.
 The implementation of DPC is however not trivial, due to its non-linear nature and the fact that it is sensitive to the channel state information at the transmitter side~(CSIT)~\cite{yang2005impact}.
 As such, linear precoding is used in most practical systems instead.
 Apart from the low implementation complexity, it can be shown that linear precoding schemes such as zero-forcing~(ZF) achieve the maximum degrees of freedom~(DoF) of the system~\cite{yoo2006optimality,lee2007high}.
 Intuitively, ZF is sufficient for the transmitter to exploit all the available dimensions of the signal space in a BC, leading consequently to the DoF optimality.